chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 ---------------------
 File
 ---------------------
-The ``file`` insertion method insert particles in a similar way to the ``list`` insertion method.
+The ``file`` insertion method inserts particles in a similar way to the ``list`` insertion method.
 The main difference between these two methods is the option to use external files provided by the ``list of input files`` parameter.
-This parameter is set at ``particles.input`` by default, but a list a files can be specified.
+This parameter is set at ``particles.input`` by default, but a file list can be specified.
 At each insertion time step, a different file will be used.
 If the end of the list is reached and there are still particles to be inserted, the list returns to the first file.
 An insertion file must follow this structure:

 .. code-block:: text